Sesame Place Controversy: 1 Week After Viral Video, Civil Rights Activists Protest At Theme Park To Demand Change

 LANGHORNE, Pa.
 (CBS) — Two activists were arrested outside Sesame Place in Langhorne Saturday afternoon.
 Police say the two protestors were taken into custody for disorderly conduct after several warnings for blocking the sidewalk and street.

 The two men were among a crowd of civil rights activists, including several local Black Panther parties, urging families to boycott the children’s theme park.
 Police say the two men were a 50-year-old from Newark, New Jersey, and a 46-year-old from Camden.
-Their names are not known at this time.READ MORE: Hot Weather Causing Significant Delays On Amtrak Trains Between Philadelphia And New York
+Their names are not known at this time.READ MORE: 13-Year-Old Girl Shot In East Germantown Was Present During Fatal Beating Of 73-Year-Old James Lambert: Police Sources

 It follows a now viral video posted by a New York family who says a costumed character ignored their two 6-year-old Black girls.